 Pammy is one of the women with alopecia who posed without a wig for photographer Christoph Soeder.
 His "Unfading" series gave them confidence, he said: "It really emphasizes people's individuality.
 It just increases their uniqueness."

-More than 6.6 million people in the United States and 147 million people worldwide have or will develop alopecia areata, according to the National Alopecia Areata Foundation.
+Emily S. is a student studying in York, England.
+More than 147 million people worldwide have or will develop alopecia areata, according to the National Alopecia Areata Foundation.
 For some, hair falls out in clumps, then grows back, only to fall out again.
 Others lose hair from their head, eyelashes and eyebrows.
-People with alopecia are often mistaken for cancer patients, but the condition isn't life-threatening and many people with alopecia are healthy otherwise.

-Hair loss can be especially difficult for women, Soeder said, and many tried to hide it.
-He met the subjects for his series through the organization Alopecia UK, and some had tattooed eyebrows and collections of wigs and scarves.
-A couple said they never took their wigs off in front of others.
+Siobain works in a care home for the elderly.
+Hair loss can be especially difficult for women, Soeder said.
+A couple of his subjects said they never took their wigs off in front of others.

 Gwennan runs an alopecia support group in Cardiff, Wales.
 "I tried wigs, and for a couple of years it was a confidence tonic to me," she told Soeder.
 "I felt happier and more able to face the world, because I was normal again.
 No one noticed me as I blended in with everyone else.
 Unfortunately for me, this was short-lived.
 I am not saying that this is necessarily true for others.
 Wigs work for so many people, but for me it led me to believe that I was hiding my identity."